COVID vaccinations: questions and answers about the rollout in North Yorkshire

 Do I need a second dose of the vaccine?

-The answer - based on the three vaccines currently authorised for use in the UK - is yes.
+If you've received a first dose of the Pfizer BioNTech, Oxford AstraZenica, or Moderna vaccines, the answer is yes.
 It is important that you receive the second dose of the vaccine when invited.
-This ‘booster’ is an important part of the vaccination process and is common with many vaccines.
-The timing of second doses will be in line with the standard operating procedure for each vaccine, normally around 12 weeks after your first dose.
-We will arrange your second dose with you, there is no need to call your GP to arrange.
+This ‘booster’ is an important part of the vaccination process - particularly with the Delta variant which originated in India now in widespread circulation in the UK - and is common with many vaccines.
+The timing of second doses will be in line with the standard operating procedure for each vaccine, normally between eight and 12 weeks after your first dose.
+The NHS will arrange your second dose with you, there is no need to call your GP to arrange.

 How soon after my vaccination will I be protected?

-You will have increased protection from serious illness caused by the Covid-19 between two and three weeks after your first dose of the vaccination.
-However it is important everyone, including those who have received a vaccination, continues to comply with government guidance, including social distancing, face coverings and hand washing guidance even after they have received a jab.
+You will have increased protection from serious illness caused by the COVID-19 virus between two and three weeks after your first dose of the vaccination.

 Where will I get vaccinated?